A worldwide programme to create cutting edge architecture for the exteriors of H&M’s flagship stores.

-H&M approached Universal Design Studio with a brief to turn their buildings into eye-catching, iconic destination stores that would communicate the global and progressive direction of the brand.
+We were approached by H&M to turn their buildings into eye-catching, destination stores that would communicate the global and progressive direction of their brand.

-The interiors additionally include a dramatic concept staircase made from white glass and lined with vertical louvres.
-Adopting the same lighting and contrast techniques as the façade, a dynamic environment was created that engages customers to guide them through the store.
+For the interiors, we also included a dramatic concept staircase made from white glass and lined with vertical louvres (shutters with horizontal slats).
+Adopting the same lighting and contrast techniques as the façade, we created a dynamic environment that engages customers to guide them through the store.

-The striking, three-dimensional façade of the Sunset Boulevard store in LA is constructed from folded aluminum panels with a painted finish.
+A good example of the design is the striking, three-dimensional façade of the Sunset Boulevard store in LA constructed from folded aluminum panels with a painted finish.
 Small and large-scale perforations produce tonal contrast and visual depth to the panels, which allow light to radiate from the building at night, making the form visible 24-hours a day.